 Once you receive an exchange rate quote, you can decide whether to go ahead or not.

 Nothing will happen without your permission.

 If you are happy to proceed, your bank or money transfer specialist will lock-in your rate.

 You will then be emailed a confirmation of your transaction, showing the amount of Euros you have sold and the amount of Pounds you have bought (will receive).

-Step 3 – Pay for your money transfer
+Step 3 – Send in your Euros

 On the confirmation email, there will be the bank details of where you send your Euros.

 This is done via a normal bank transfer.
 After that, your work is done.

 Step 4 – Your Euros are converted to Pounds

 Once your bank or money transfer specialist has received your Euros, they will convert them into Pounds and send them to the UK bank account you have requested.